dssoc/dssoc.github.io/course.md

 E) a detailed description of the results of your analysis with **at least two figures**, and an interpretation of what they mean for past and future research on your subject;
 F) a bibliography.

 My goal is for you to produce something that you can show to future employers, graduate schools, or even just your friends and families to showcase what you have learned.
 You can see some previous final project papers at the bottom of this course description website ([link](#final-project-examples)).
+You can see examples of student projects from previous semesters of this course at the links below.

 ***How Your Grade Will be Calculated***